Infuse Oil, Spirit, Water

 Infuse is about flavour, both boozy and culinary.
 The book begins with oil infusions suitable for salad dressings and condiments.
-There is a recipe for Thai Prik Nam Pla that is simply store bought fish sauce and hot chilies, muddled and shaken together.
+There is a recipe for Thai Prik Nam Pla that is simply store-bought fish sauce and hot chillies, muddled and shaken together.
 None of the recipes are unusual or challenging.
 A novice cook can easily master every recipe.

-The chapter on boozy infusions is the longest chapter with a full 62 pages of pictures, description, and recipes.
+The chapter on boozy infusions is the longest chapter with a full 62 pages of pictures, descriptions, and recipes.
 There are recipes for limoncello, coffee liqueur, Irish Cream, and Cinnamon Whiskey.

 There are no stories and very few words.
 The recipes are basic.
-An hour on pinterest and you’ll find the basic recipes online.
+An hour on Pinterest and you’ll find the basic recipes online.
 The book doesn’t add anything original to the conversation.
 For instance, there is a recipe for spicy popcorn.
 It is based on a squirt of sriracha hot sauce and butter, microwaved for 30 seconds with a bit of honey.
-This is poured over warm pop corn.
-While it might be a quick snack that is better than microwaved popcorn, why not improve the ingredients, nutrition, and flavour by chucking the GMO canola oil and using rich tasting coconut oil?
-Or mixing the hot sauce using fresh chilies and olive oil instead of bottled hot sauce?
+This is poured over warm popcorn.
+While it might be a quick snack that is better than microwaved popcorn, why not improve the ingredients, nutrition, and flavour by chucking the GMO canola oil and using rich-tasting coconut oil?
+Or mixing the hot sauce using fresh chillies and olive oil instead of bottled hot sauce?

 The book is a big ad for a gadget that the authors designed that lets you turn a regular mason jar into a bar container for shaking and pouring mixed drinks.
 The gadget, trademarked a Mason Top, figures into every hero shot.
 The authors admit that pouring any of the recipes from a regular cup is messy and unfriendly.
 So the reader is compelled to purchase this $20 gadget to keep their infusions clean and tidy.
 But is the mason top worth the $20 price?
 Only you can say.